IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5

 Screenshot of Administrative Tools menu expanded with Internet Information Services I I S Manager highlighted.

 2. Once the IIS Manager starts up, expand the server node in the left-hand window so that both the Application Pools node and Sites node are showing.
 When you do this the IIS Manager will popup a dialog asking if you want to stay connected with the latest Web Platform Components.
-For this walkthrough, you can click No. However on real-world installations you will probably want to click Yes so that the Web Platform Installer is available for your use to download various IIS extensions such as the URL Rewrite Module.
-At this point the IIS Manager looks like the following picture:
+For this walkthrough, you can click No. At this point the IIS Manager looks like the following picture:

 Screenshot of I I S Manager showing Application Pools node and Sites node expanded with Web Platform Installer highlighted.